Pictures To DVD Service

 - Simplicity – It’s easy to share a lifetime…your lifetime…with friends and family as a gift, to commemorate a special occasion, or to finally bring together the prints and digital images that tell your family’s story.

-- It’s painful to try to do it yourself – Scanning a thousand photos with your home scanner will take nearly 24 hours to do.
-It’s great to have your photos scanned, but babysitting your computer scan after scan gets old fast.
-If the photo to DVD transfer service cost is low, and the process is a breeze, why wouldn’t you do something with your photo collection now?
+- It’s painful to try to do it yourself – Scanning a thousand photos with your home scanner will take nearly 24 hours.
+Scanning your photos is excellent, but babysitting your computer scan after scan gets old fast.
+If the photo-to-DVD transfer service cost is low and the process is a breeze, why wouldn’t you do something with your photo collection now?

 - Rediscovering old photos is fun – Photos document your personal history, all the moments that make your life uniquely yours.
 And it’s a blast to remember the people and places that made your life what it is today.

-- Deterioration – Your personal history fades every day, one photo at a time.
-Due to photo processing and storage when your photos were originally taken, your prints are susceptible to fading, color changes, and other types of photo damage, more and more every day that passes.
+- Deterioration – Your personal history fades daily, one photo at a time.
+Due to photo processing and storage when your images were initially taken, your prints are susceptible to fading, color changes, and other types of photodamage, increasing daily.

-- Permanence – Every year, families lose photo collections due to unexpected disasters, fires and flooding.
+- Permanence – Families lose photo collections yearly due to unexpected disasters, fires, and flooding.
 Photo scanning is an easy way to (finally) create a digital archive of your life.
 Knowing that your family history will be preserved forever helps you sleep much better at night.